LiquidPropulsionGroup/RocketConfigurationVisualizer/README.md

 6. select python interpreter to use with ctl-g and then typing ">Python: select interpreter"
 7. update operating system
 8. download xcode through app store
-9. download homebrew
+9. (in terminal)download homebrew
-10. download gcc(make sure it is linked properly)
+10. (in terminal)download gcc (make sure it is linked properly), can check for gfrotran with "which gfortran"
-11.
+11. (vscode command line)install all the dependencys with `pip3 install -r requirements.txt` NOTE: this is not in a virtual enviernment beucase it causes issues with rocketcea library accessing gfortran
+12. install rocketcea seperatly with 'pip3 install rocketcea', this fails in many cases so this is the website for refference (https://rocketcea.readthedocs.io/en/latest/quickstart.html)

 ## Basic Overview